zazedd/strange_cipher/README.md

 - [ ] Client Verification with Keys
 - [ ] Server and Client Agreement on Different Pre-Conditions
 - [ ] Two-way Encryption/Decryption
+- [ ] Add more Attractors and a way for the Server and Client to reach a consensus on which one to use

 ## Security Considerations